kiwiproject/dropwizard-consul/README.md

 Unix Domain Socket Support
 --------------------------

-If your Consul agent is configured to listen on a Unix domain socket, you can configure the bundle to use it via `config.yml`:
+Starting in version 2.1.0, you can configure the bundle to communicate with the local Consul agent via a Unix domain socket instead of TCP in your `config.yml`:

 ```yaml
 consul: